TNO/ChaProEV/docs/scenario.md

 Run parameters give the elements to produce the time tags of the run range.

 ### use_day_types_in_charge_computing
-If set to true, the charging computations will be done per day type rather than for all days of the run, which fastens the computations.
+If set to true, the charging computations will be done per [day type](#day_types) rather than for all days of the run, which fastens the computations in the [charging module](charging.md).
 If set to false, the model will compute each day separately, which is considerably slower.
 ### start
 This part gives the year, month, day, hour, and minute of the start of the